 - List of non-deductible expenses is expanded to include, without limitation, expenses related to income exempt from taxation, taxes and obligatory payments to state budget (except for corporate income tax) accrued in and paid in excess of amounts established by law, cost of goods and services transferred free of charge, and others.

 - ‘7% rule’, implying that the taxable base for the purposes of calculation of CIT of a PE cannot be less than 7% of the total cost, was abolished.

 - Period for carry-forward of tax losses was extended from five to ten years.
 The gross amount of losses to be accounted for in each following year cannot exceed 60% of taxable income (profits) of the current year (previously 50%).

-- Foreign legal entities carrying out activities in Uzbekistan via permanent establishment become VAT payers.
+- Foreign legal entities carrying out activities in Uzbekistan via PE become VAT payers.
 Moreover, certain categories of taxpayers, including agricultural producers and law firms, may also be subject to VAT.

 - VAT refund is extended to any excess of input VAT over output VAT (previously, refund is only envisaged in relation to zero-rated turnover).

 - Input VAT related to purchase of fixed and intangible assets is fully recoverable at acquisition (currently, offset is provided in equal instalments within 12 months for fixed and intangible assets, and 36 months for immovable property).